AdamStuckert/Ranitomeya_imitator_genome/GenomeAssembly/GenomeAssemblyWorkbook.md

 mv tmp.fa imitator.1.1.fa
 ```

-**This has been fixed, presumably.
-Leaving this here in case it does not work, so I have a starting point.
-I also added some cleanup code to remove files that aren't needed**

 Genome metrics from assembly scaffolded with 10x data (which is imitator.1.1.fa):

 Assembly | Genome Size (GB) | Contig N50 | Scaffold N50 | %Ns | BUSCO